 American Century Music programs have received praise from critics and audiences for their thoughtful design and high-quality performances.
 The Boston Musical Intelligencer wrote, “Parkman and [American Century Music] seem to understand that it isn’t about presenting modern music for the sake of its modernity, but for its musicality.
 Their offering…declared hope for renewed dialogue and community for American 20th-century music.”
 While the Worcester Telegram & Gazette declared, “Let’s have ACM and programs like these in Worcester more often — this performance was a high-water mark of the local classical music scene’s current season.”

-American Century Music has engaged distinguished musicians and ensembles, including the Lydian String Quartet, Calyx and Claremont Trios, Florestan Recital Project, violinist Curtis Macomber, and pianist Virginia Eskin.
-Concerts have taken place at the Smithsonian American Art Museum in Washington DC, St. Louis Art Museum, Rhode Island School of Design, and venues throughout greater Boston.
+American Century Music has presented distinguished ensembles and soloists, including the Claremont Trio, Florestan Recital Project, Lydian String Quartet, and violinist Curtis Macomber.
+American Century Music has also been presented by leading cultural institutions including the Smithsonian American Art Museum, Worcester and St. Louis Art Museums, and the Rhode Island School of Design.
 Mr. Parkman has also led orchestras in American Century Music repertoire in Australia, Hong Kong, Bangkok, and in June 2013 during a two-week residency at the Oklahoma Summer Arts Institute.

 Taken together, American Century Music’s activities weave a narrative about the numerous currents, opinions, and compositional voices that went into shaping American classical music – and its contributions to the country’s cultural life – during The American Century.